ray-project/ray/doc/source/serve/advanced-guides/multi-app-container.md

 ::::

-## Run Serve application in a container
+## Run a Serve application in a container

-In this example, we are going to walk through deploying two applications in separate containers: a whisper model and a Resnet50 image classification model.
+This example walks through deploying two applications in separate containers: a whisper model and a Resnet50 image classification model.

-First, let's set up the docker images with the required dependencies.
+First, install the required dependencies in the images.

-:::note
+:::warning
-The Ray version and Python version in the container should match those of the host environment exactly.
+The Ray version and Python version in the container *must* match those of the host environment exactly.
 Note that for Python, the versions must match down to the patch number.
 :::

 In `whisper.Dockerfile`: